Overview

 Types of Business Organisations

 The choice of a business entity will depend on the object, nature and size of the business of such entity which will be varied from case-to-case basis and will also depend upon the will of the business entity owners which they want to accomplish.
-The main type of business structures in India is Sole Proprietorship, Partnership, Hindu Undivided Family (HUF) Business, Limited Liability Partnership (LLP), Co-operative Societies, Branch Offices and Companies which may be any kind of company including One Person Companies (OPC), a private company, public company, Guarantee company, subsidiary company, statutory company, an insurance company or unlimited company.
-Further, company formed under section 8 of the Companies Act, 2013 or under section 25 of the earlier Companies Act of 1956 is a non-profit business entity.
-There can also be Association of Persons (AOP) and Body of Individuals (BOI), corporation, Co-operative Society, Trust etc.
+The main type of business structures in India is Sole Proprietorship, Partnership, Hindu Undivided Family (HUF) Business, Limited Liability Partnership (LLP), Co-operative Societies, Branch Offices and Companies which may be any kind of company including One Person Companies (OPC), a private company, public company, Guarantee Company, subsidiary company, statutory company, an insurance company or unlimited company.
+Further, Company formed under section 8 of the Companies Act, 2013 or under section 25 of the earlier Companies Act of 1956 is a non-profit business entity.
+There can also be Association of Persons (AOP) and Body of Individuals (BOI), Corporation, Co-operative Society, Trust etc.

 Sole Proprietorship